C.F. Pachuca: Stadium

-The first football field used by the club in the amateur league was the Campo del Ferrocarril de La Maestranza (Railway Field of La Maestranza), where a factory and workshops of the Compañia Real del Monte y Pachuca were located behind the city's old railway station.
+The first football field used by the club in the amateur league was the Campo del Ferrocarril de La Maestranza, where a factory and workshops of the Compañia Real del Monte y Pachuca were located behind the city's old railway station.

-After the club's return in 1950 to participate in the first season of the Segunda División de México, the club played atte the Estadio Margarito Ramírez which was a small football field owned by a railwayman.
+After the club's return in 1950 to participate in the first season of the Segunda División de México, the club played at Estadio Margarito Ramírez which was a small football field owned by a railwayman.

-After the club was refounded in 1960, they moved to the Estadio Revolución Mexicana (Mexican Revolution Stadium) with a capacity of just over 3,000 seats and inaugurated on December 14, 1958.
+After the club was refounded in 1960, they moved to the Estadio Revolución Mexicana with a capacity of just over 3,000 seats and inaugurated on 14 December 1958.
 It was the home of Pachuca from 1960 to 1993 (except in the 1986–87 season), and winning two promotions to the Primera División (1967 and 1992).

-Pachuca played at the Estadio 10 de Diciembre (December 10 Stadium) in the 1986–87 season of the Segunda División, because its stadium was banned due to riots that occurred in the final match of the previous season.
+Pachuca played at Estadio 10 de Diciembre in the 1986–87 season of the Segunda División, because its stadium was banned due to riots that occurred in the final match of the previous season.

-From 1993 to the present, Pachuca's home is the Estadio Hidalgo which has a capacity of 25,922 seats and inaugurated on February 14, 1993.
+From 1993 to the present, CF Pachuca's home is the Estadio Hidalgo with a capacity of 25,922 seats and inaugurated on 14 February 1993.
 This stadium was the place where Pachuca has had the most successful period in its history since its last promotion in 1998.
-The club has been crowned champions 8 times at home (3 Liga MX titles and 5 CONCACAF titles).
+The club has been crowned champions eight times at home (three Liga MX titles and five CONCACAF titles).